Code of Safe Practice

 Only use pre-sterilised disposable needles.
 Always wipe the skin with non-allergenic wipes prior to and after needling.

-Wear sterile vinyl or latex gloves if you have a skin disease, have sweaty fingers, cuts, abrasions, lesions or suffers from an infectious disease.
-Some needle types allow for aseptic puncture without the use guide tubes by holding the needle handle, whilst others require the use guide tubes.
-Never allow your fingers or anything else which is not sterile to touch the needle shank prior to insertion.
-For longer needles we recommend the use of guidetube or wearing sterile gloves.
-Needles must be used directly from the sterile pack and not placed on non-sterile surfaces prior to use.
+Wear sterile vinyl or latex gloves if you have a skin disease, have sweaty fingers, cuts, abrasions, lesions or suffer from an infectious disease.
+Some needle types allow for aseptic puncture without the use of guide tubes by holding the needle handle, whilst others require the use guide tubes.
+Never allow your fingers or anything else which is not sterile to touch the inserted needle shank before insertion.
+For longer needles, we recommend the use of guidetube or wearing sterile gloves.
+Needles must be used directly from the sterile pack and not placed on non-sterile surfaces before use.

 NEEDLE AND INSTRUMENT QUALITY CONTROL